Flashlight: History

-LED flashlights were made in the early 2000s.
+LED flashlights were introduced in the early 2000s.
 Maglite made their first LED flashlight in 2006.

 Incandescent

 Incandescent flashlights use incandescent light bulbs, which consists of a glass bulb and a tungsten filament.
 The bulbs are under vacuum or filled with argon, krypton, or xenon.
 Some high-power incandescent flashlights use a halogen lamp where the bulb contains a halogen gas such as iodine or bromine to improve the life and efficacy of the bulb.
 In all but disposable or novelty flashlights, the bulb is user-replaceable; the bulb life may be only a few hours.